 - Out on a Limb by Shirley MacLaine

 - How to Get Well by Paavo Airola, N.D., Ph.D

 - Relentless: From Good to Great to Unstoppable by Tim S. Grover

 1. Pain Free: A Revolutionary Method for Stopping Chronic Pain by Pete Egoscue and Roger Gittines

-Two people, I respect recommended this book to me.
+Two people I respect recommended this book to me.
 I experienced back pain due to a chronic back problem from a herniated disc in the lower back.
 I did physical therapy and chiropractic care.
 Both disciplines worked, and I avoided surgery.
 Now and then, I'd overexert myself and feel pain.
-During the process of healing my back, I had three MRIs and found out I have a degenerative back issue that is causing my chronic pain.
-I thought, "I am going to have to live with this pain.
+I had three MRIs during healing my back and found out I have a degenerative back issue causing my chronic pain.
+I thought, "I will have to live with this pain?"

-Pain Free by Pete Egoscue educated me on how the body works, how to repair it, and why surgery doesn’t repair the body.
+Pain Free by Pete Egoscue educated me on how the body works, repairs it, and why surgery doesn’t repair the body.
 An operation or surgery fits the body to the injury.
 Egoscue’s book tells you how to get your body back in alignment, so the pain goes away.
 The content contains exercises the author calls “E-cises” with detailed photographs and step-by-step instructions.

 The E-cises, done correctly, instantly relieve pain.
 The first time I did them, I felt relief right away.
-I amazed.
+I was amazed.
 Egoscue includes E-cises for the neck, shoulder, wrists, hips, and several sports.
 I perform the E-cises for racquet sports since I play racquetball.
 Because of this book, my body is pain-free.
-I recommend you watch the video and see how Egocue helps someone with back pain.
+I recommend watching the video and seeing how Egocue helps someone with back pain.

 How to Keep the Body Healthy